telecter/cmd-launcher/README.md

 ### Online Mode
 This launcher supports online mode.
 Without any options, it will automatically attempt to use online mode.
 As part of Microsoft's OAuth2 flow, the default web browser will be opened to complete the authentication.

-If you want to use offline mode, just pass the `-u <username>` flag to set your offline mode username.
+If you want to use offline mode, just pass the `-u, --username <username>` flag to set your offline mode username.
 This will automatically launch the game in offline mode.

+### Mod Loaders
+This launcher currently supports Fabric and Quilt.
+Use the `-f, --fabric` and `-q, --quilt` flags to run them respectively.